There is a growing movement of people who believe the Earth is flat. Is this stupid and if so, how do we respond to it?

 Are the police here to protect us?
 Here we discuss law enforcement's role in society.

 These articles are meant to break a complex subject into easier segments.
 Each part focuses on one topic within a larger idea.
 This one focuses on fear.
 Fear of guns, and fear of having them taken.

-I'm no expert in constitutional law.
-What I do know is the English language.
+While I'm not an expert in constitutional law, I understand the English language.
 This is my attempt to break down the second amendment to be understandable to us common folk.

 Here, in the USA, we excel at destroying language.
 “What does that word mean?”
 You ask?
 Not us.
 Here in the good ol' USA, we assume and call it good.
 That's why "literal" is no longer literal.